wp-plugins/game-schedules/readme.txt

 == Frequently Asked Questions ==

 = Why is the plugin called "Game Schedules"?
 Couldn't I use it for other event schedules? = Sure.
-The schedule works great The references are to "game schedule" and "sched_games", only because that was original purpose of the plugin.
+The software doesn't know or care that the entries are "games".
+The references are to "game schedule" and "sched_games", only because that was original purpose of the plugin.
 Note however that it has no 'calendar' features, it just provides a simple list of events as a table.

 = Can I set up separate schedules for different teams? = Yes.
-The schedule id and year define each schedule.
-They are arguments for shortcodes and options for the widgets.
+The unique schedule id defines each schedule.
+It is the key argument for shortcodes and option for the widgets.
 For all practical purposes, you can set up many as you want.
 You are limited only by computer memory and database (disk) space.
+So for example schedule 1 could be the varsity, schedule 2 the JV, and schedule 3 the frosh.

 = Can I have schedules for more than one season? = Yes.
-See "How many separate schedules can I set up?"
+Just use different schedule ID's for different seasons.
+(See "How many separate schedules can I set up?")

-= How do I change the look of the schedule or the countdown timer? = In this version, you have to edit the plugin's stylesheet, mstw-gs-styles.css.
-It is located in game-schedule/css.
+= How do I change the look of the schedule or the countdown timer? = In this version you have to edit the plugin's stylesheet, mstw-gs-styles.css.
+It is located in the game-schedule/css directory.
 It is short, simple, and well documented.
 The schedule plugin and the schedule widget have separate sets of styles.
 The countdown plugin and countdown widget share one set of styles.
-In the future, I plan to provide options on the admin page to control the schedule table and countdown timer styles.
+In the future, I plan to provide options for commonly changed styles on the admin page to control the schedule table and countdown timer styles.

 = What can I do if I have more than three media links? = If you are that popular, why not create one media link on the schedule that goes to a page of all your links?
 Or, you can hack the plugin code.
 I've considered a setting for "number of media links" (the JV and Frosh teams typically have none, at least in San Diego), but that's low on my list right now.